What is Linux screen? How to install It

 How to manage multiple sessions using the Linux screen

-One of the great features of Screen is that it can leave ongoing actions in the background. so that when we return to them, they are still running.
-This feature is great for server administrators.
+One of the great features of Screen is that it can leave ongoing actions in the background.
+So that when we return to them, they are still running.
+This feature is excellent for server administrators.

 I will use htop for this example.
 With the following command, we can install it on Debian, Ubuntu, Linux Mint, etc.: